wreeves0/Car-Connect/README.md

 Technician, Appointment, and AutomobileVO

 Technician Model includes: first_name, last_name, and employee_id

-Appointment Model includes: date_time, reason, status(inlcuding a dictionary of possible choices that can be assigned to an appointment), vin, customer, and a ForeignKey to the Technician Model
+Appointment Model includes: date_time, reason, status(inlcuding a dictionary of possible choices that can be assigned to an appointment), vin, customer, and a ForeignKey technician to the Technician model

 AutomobileVO Model includes: vin, sold, import_href